BCG-X-Official/facet/README.rst

 effects of the features used for model training:

 - **Redundancy**
-  represents how much information is shared between two features contributions to the model predictions.
+  represents how much information is shared between two features' contributions to the model predictions.
 For example, temperature and pressure in a pressure cooker are redundant features for predicting cooking time since pressure will rise relative to the temperature, and vice versa.
 Therefore, knowing just one of either temperature or